invariant-labs/protocol/docs/docs/aleph_zero/entrypoints.md

 pub fn remove_fee_tier(&mut self, key: FeeTier) -> Result<(), InvariantError>;
 ```

 This function removes a fee tier based on the provided fee tier key.
 After removal, the fee tier will no longer be available for use in pool creation.
-It's important to note that existing pools with that fee tier will remain unaffected.
+It is important to note that existing pools with that fee tier will remain unaffected.
 This action is exclusively available to administrators.

 #### Input parameters